MrBeelo/BeeloRaylibTemplates/README.md

 All of them include a simple makefile that you can use to build your game.

+All templates non-Odin uses git submodules, so make sure to clone those as well.

 Some notes about each one: